Key takeaways

 Zoloft can be a great medication to treat symptoms of anxiety and depression if it’s taken properly.
 Being prepared to experience potential side effects is an important part of taking any medication, and knowing what to expect can remove some of the anxiety that often comes from taking a new medication.

-If you start taking Zoloft and have some mild side effects it’s important to remember that that’s normal.
-It’s also important to remember at what point you should see your doctor because of the side effects you’re having.
+If you start taking Zoloft and have some mild side effects, remember that that’s normal.
+It’s also important to remember at what point you should see your doctor because of your side effects.
 As mentioned throughout this article, more serious side effects like confusion, hallucinations, allergic reactions, seizures, and vomiting require medical attention.
 If you start to experience worsening depression or anxiety, suicidal thoughts, panic attacks, severe irritability, or aggression, then you should seek immediate medical help.

 RELATED: A beginner’s guide to antidepressant side effects